-You will meet the minimum age and service requirements on the first day of the month coincident with or next following the date you complete a year of eligibility service and have reached age 21.
+You will meet the minimum service requirements on the first day of the month coincident with or next following the date you complete a year of eligibility service.

 A year of eligibility service is a 12-month period during which you perform at least 1,000 hours of service.
 The 12-month period begins on the date you perform your first hour of service.